sameera/Codoxide.Outcome/README.md

-# Codoxide.Outcome
+# Codoxide.Outcome<T>

-`Codoxide.Outcome<T>` is a chainable class for representing the outcome of an operation that uses "Either Monad-like" behavior for Exception-free design.
+`Codoxide.Outcome<T>` is a suite of classes and extension methods that assist you in writing Functional-style C# code.
+At the core of it is the `Outcome<T>` that represents the outcome of an operation similar to the `Try[T]` monad in [Scala](https://www.scala-lang.org/api/2.9.3/scala/util/Try.html).

-The `Codoxide.Outcome` is a collection of libraries that help you write functional-programming style code without going all-out on the functional philosophy.
+The `Codoxide.Outcome` helps you write functional-programming style code without going all-out on the functional philosophy.

 NuGet: https://www.nuget.org/packages/Codoxide.Outcome

-##
+## Why?

+Firstly, I'm not a strong functional-programming advocate; nor am I even an expert.
+Having programmed in OOP for nearly 20 years, I'd imagine my transition, to functional would be a very very slow process; if ever it even happens.
+I believe that would hold true for most C# developers.
+And I know it's true for my team.
+I wrote `Outcome<T>` to enforce few disciplines borrowed from functional programming.

+There are of course, other similar C# libraries (e.g. [LanguageExt](https://languageext.readthedocs.io/en/latest/README.html#getting-started)) that allows you to write functional-style code. `Outcome<T>` is different in that:

+1. Low allocations (`Outcome<T>` is a value type) which makes it inexpensive to construct.
+2. Deconstructs in to a value tuple of `(T, Failure)` or `(T, Exception)` ***
+3. Effortlessly wraps async code
+4. Extensively modular, allowing you to pick just the features you need.

+*** If you are writing a Class Library and you do not want to force `Outcome<T>` on your users, you can simply return `(T, Exception)` tuples instead.

 Sample code: